oap-project/sql-ds-cache/docs/OAP-Installation-Guide.md

 #### Extra Steps for Shuffle Remote PMem Extension

-If you use one of OAP features -- [Shuffle Remote PMem Extension](../oap-shuffle/RPMem-shuffle/README.md) with **RDMA**, you need to configure and validate RDMA, please refer to [Shuffle Remote PMem Extension Guide](../oap-shuffle/RPMem-shuffle/README.md#4-configure-and-validate-rdma) for the details.
+If you use one of OAP features -- [PMmem Shuffle](https://github.com/oap-project/pmem-shuffle) with **RDMA**, you need to configure and validate RDMA, please refer to [PMem Shuffle](https://github.com/oap-project/pmem-shuffle#4-configure-and-validate-rdma) for the details.

 ##  Configuration